sb689/sandwichClub/README.md

 ## Project Overview
-An android application that displays list of sandwichs.
-User can select any sandwitch and view the detail information like origin, ingredients, familair names, description.
+An android application that displays a list of the sandwich.
+Users can select any sandwich and view the detailed information like origin, ingredients, familiar names, description.

 ## Why this Project
 Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
 Although JSON parsing is usually done using libraries, writing the JSON parsing for this project will help to better understand how it is processed.

 ## Learning objectives